bettycakez/blog/content/posts/healthtech_resources.md

 [Message Emma from Ash for an invite](https://www.linkedin.com/in/emma-jean-rayner-6a25a3a8/).

 5. **Healthcare GTM Meet Up** (NYC)
-*What is it:* A regular meet up organized by [Ben Lee](https://www.linkedin.com/in/benjamin-lee-243bbb97/) for healthcare operators to navigate complexities in going to market together.
+*What is it:* A regular meet up organized by [Ben Lee](https://www.linkedin.com/in/benjamin-lee-243bbb97/) and [Jane Suh](https://www.linkedin.com/in/jane-suh-3aa19865/) for healthcare operators to navigate complexities in going to market together.
 Meet ups include happy hour and roundtable conversation on big topics like how to sell into healthtech orgs through channel partnerships.
 *Why I love it:* Sometimes, I’m not sure what I’m getting out of a happy hour.
 There’s a definite purpose to these GTM Meet Ups, with thoughtful facilitators and discussion.
 [Message Ben for an invite](https://www.linkedin.com/in/benjamin-lee-243bbb97/).